How to buy GlaxoSmithKline (GSK) shares in Australia

-GlaxoSmithKline plc is a drug manufacturers-general business with stocks listed in the US.
+GlaxoSmithKline PLC ADR is a drug manufacturers - general business with stocks listed in the US.
 GlaxoSmithKline shares (GSK) are listed on the NYSE and all prices are listed in US Dollars.
-Its last market close was US$38.9 – an increase of 0.34% over the previous week.
+Its last market close was US$35.99 – an increase of 0.5% over the previous week.
 Here's how to invest if you're based in Australia.

 How to buy shares in GlaxoSmithKline

 - Search for GlaxoSmithKline.
 Find the share by name or ticker symbol: GSK.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Check in on your investment.
 Congratulations, you own a part of GlaxoSmithKline.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 What's in this guide?